-The test applies to non-U.S. citizens in the country on other types of visas.
-Some examples of this visas are F-1/M-1 student visa, or J-1 exchange visitor visas etc.
+The test applies to non-U.S. citizens in the country on different types of visas, for example, H-1B work visas.

 The substantial presence test counts the number of days you have been in the country physically.
 To pass the test, you must be in the country.

 - More than 183 days over 3 years.
 This includes the current year and the 2 years immediately before that.
 The formula works out this way.

 - All the days in the current year

 - 1/3 of the days you were present in the previous year.